isomerpages/moe-angsanapri/_teaching-and-learning/Arts.md

 ![](/images/Art1.png)

 Through the 4E framework, the Arts programme is carefully crafted to provide a diverse arts experience for our students.

+1.<b> Expose </b> learners to different art forms to enhance learning beyond the classrooms.

+2.Allow learners to <b> Experience </b> and immerse in an arts environment to deepen and enrich learning.

+3.Create opportunities for learners to <b> Express </b> knowledge and skills

+4.Development of interests & talents, nurture creative expression, <b> Excel </b> & pursue a lifelong passion in the arts